 Q: We have an equine limited liability law in our state.
 I made sure the wording was in my release, and I posted the proper signs.
 Doesn't this protect me from being sued, in which case I don't need an insurance policy, right?

 A: You've done everything right so far by including the wording in your releases and posting signs on your property.
-Unfortunately, equine limited liability laws do not protect you from being sued (though they may help your case if you are).
-A frivolous lawsuit still requires a defense, and a general liability policy should help cover your defense fees in the event your are pursued legally by a third party for bodily injury or property damage that they believe you were negligent in causing while performing your covered equestrian operations.
+Unfortunately, equine limited liability laws do not protect you from being sued (though they may help your case if you are), nor does a signed liability release necessariliy protect you from being sued.
+Even a frivolous lawsuit still requires a defense, and depending on the circumstances, a general liability policy should help cover your defense fees in the event your are pursued legally by a third party for bodily injury or property damage that they believe you were negligent in causing while performing your covered equestrian operations.

 Q: I board and train horses, and sometimes trailer horses for clients, and someone mentioned I should look into Care, Custody and Control coverage.
 How is this different from the Commercial Equine Liability policy?

 A: Care, Custody & Control (CCC) is what helps cover you in the event a horse that is in your care that you do not own (a non-owned boarded horse, horse in training, a horse you are handling for breeding purposes, or a horse you are trailering for a regular client, etc.) is damaged, and the owners sue you because they believe you were at fault.
 The standard Commercial Equine General Liability policy does NOT cover these situations, but you can add CCC coverage to your policy to help protect you.
 This coverage would NOT respond for a commercial hauling operation.
 Nor would it respond for any medical, surgical, dental, diagnostic, or testing procedures or servies; alternative or complimentary therapies, treatments, procedures and services; health care advice or instruction; and/or farrier, horse shoeing or blacksmithing services.